Current Semester Schedule

 Bohjalian graduated Phi Beta Kappa and Summa Cum Laude from Amherst College.

-Mr. Bohjalian’s Athenaeum presentation is the Mgrublian Center for Human Rights’ Third Annual Lecture on Armenian Studies.
+Mr. Bohjalian’s will deliver the Mgrublian Center for Human Rights’ Third Annual Lecture on Armenian Studies.

 Neel Kashkari took office as president and chief executive officer of the Federal Reserve Bank of Minneapolis on Jan.
 1, 2016.
 In this role, he serves on the Federal Open Market Committee, bringing the Fed’s Ninth District’s perspective to monetary policy discussions in Washington.
 In addition to his responsibilities as a monetary policymaker, Kashkari oversees all operations of the bank, including supervision and regulation, and payments services.